syncfusion-content/js-api-docs/api/js/ejGrid.md

 ---
  layout: post
- title: Properties,Methods and Events of Essential JS ejGrid Widget
+ title: Properties,Methods and Events of Syncfusion Essential JS ejGrid Widget
  description: Methods,members and events avaliable in ejGrid
- documentation: API
+ documentation: UG
  platform: js-api
- description: API reference for ejGrid
+ description: API reference for ejGrid, The grid can be easily configured to the DOM element, such as div. you can create a grid with a highly customizable look and feel.
  keywords: ejGrid, API, Essential JS Grid
 ---

-# ejGrid
+# Syncfusion Essential JS ejGrid
 The grid can be easily configured to the DOM element, such as div. you can create a grid with a highly customizable look and feel.

 #### Syntax